 An IAR that reaches the end of the year without meeting the required CE credits will be renewed as “CE Inactive” until the credit requirements are met.
 If the IAR fails to meet the requirement for the prior year and ends the following year still listed as “CE Inactive”, they will not be eligible to renew their IAR registration.
 The IAR will be required to successfully complete and report all prior CE requirements to be eligible for renewal.

 The new NASAA model rule is a helpful step towards ensuring that IARs stay informed and knowledgeable as they continue to service their clients.
 By requiring annual continuing education on products, practices, ethics, and responsibilities, NASAA seeks to ensure investment advisory clients have an additional level of trust in their IARs.
 Investment Advisers will also have an array of options to choose from for their CE programs, as well as the opportunity to request course approval of either their own CE material to offer or third-party CE offerings.

-Authors: Jeremy Bolf, Compliance Consultant and Zachary Frank, Compliance Analyst, Core Compliance & Legal Services, Inc. (“Core Compliance”); Editor: James Smith, Senior Compliance Consultant, Core Compliance.
+Authors: Core Compliance & Legal Services, Inc. (“Core Compliance”).
 Core Compliance works extensively with investment advisers, broker-dealers, investment companies, hedge funds, private equity firms and banks on regulatory compliance issues.

 This article is for information purposes and does not contain or convey legal or tax advice.
 The information herein should not be relied upon regarding any particular facts or circumstances without first consulting with a lawyer and/or tax professional.